 This series constitutes a set of accessible, jargon-free, evidence-based good practice guides for all those involved in the care of people with dementia and their families.
 The series draws together a range of evidence including the experience of people with dementia and their families, practice wisdom, and research and scholarship to promote quality of life and quality of care.

-Keywords: adults, Alzheimer's disease, carers, communication, dementia, employment, health care, nursing, older people, person-centred, residential care, social care
+Keywords: adults, Alzheimer's disease, arts therapies, carers, communication, creativity, dance and movement therapy, dementia, dramatherapy, nursing, older people, person-centred, play, play therapy, relationships, residential care

-The 'Can I tell you about...?' series offers simple introductions to a range of limiting conditions.
-Friendly characters invite readers to learn about their experiences of living with a particular condition and how they would like to be helped and supported.
+The ‘Can I tell you about...?’ series offers simple introductions to a range of limiting conditions and other issues that affect our lives.
+Friendly characters invite readers to learn about their experiences, the challenges they face, and how they would like to be helped and supported.
 These books serve as excellent starting points for family and classroom discussions.

 Written for professionals, and parents, these accessible, evidence-based resources are essential reading for anyone seeking to understand and promote children and young people’s mental health.
 The work was commissioned by FOCUS, a multidisciplinary project based at the Royal College of Psychiatrists’ Research Unit funded by the Gatsby Charitable Foundation.
 Each title in the series brings together practical and policy-level suggestions with up-to-the-minute analysis of research.